Course Code: GES713

 Rob Young is a member of the instruction design and delivery team, experienced in the operations and global supply-chain sectors.
 Rob has led procurement organizations for global companies as the director of global sourcing, responsible for greening the supply chain.
 He has incredible experience working with the extended supply chain and enabling suppliers to join an organization's sustainability journey.

-There are no specific prerequisites for this program, but before enrolling, you should have basic keyboarding and computer skills and be comfortable navigating the Internet and using e-mail.
+There are no prerequisites for this course, but before enrolling, you should have basic keyboarding and computer skills and be comfortable navigating the Internet and using email.
 You should also have an understanding of a word-processing computer program (Microsoft Word is recommended).
-This program is for professionals working in or preparing for leadership roles tasked to support the sustainable business practices and goals of their organization.